OpenAI launches ChatGPT shopping agent that uses memory data to compare products

 The model was trained using reinforcement learning specifically for shopping tasks, with a focus on reading reliable sources and synthesizing information.
 It resembles OpenAI's existing deep research feature ("researches deeply across the internet") but tuned for e-commerce.

-Will shoppers trust an AI that remembers their past queries?
-OpenAI’s new Shopping Research feature turns ChatGPT into a semi‑autonomous product scout, asking follow‑up questions, pulling live data, and assembling a visual guide.
-It leans on the model’s existing memory system to tailor suggestions, a step beyond static search results.
+OpenAI’s new Shopping Research feature basically turns ChatGPT into a semi-autonomous product scout.
+It asks follow-up questions, pulls live data and then stitches together a visual guide.
+The tool leans on the model’s existing memory system, so suggestions feel a bit more personal than a plain search result.

 Further Reading